Privacy Policy

 11. Data security

-We use appropriate technical and organisational measures to help protect personal data against accidental loss, misuse, unauthorised access, alteration or disclosure.
+We use appropriate technical and organisational measures designed to protect personal data against accidental or unlawful loss, misuse, alteration, disclosure or unauthorised access.

 12. Data retention